anasancho/anasancho.github.io/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
  <b> <h3> Programmers are wizards—  turning coffee into code = Co.Phi  </h3> </b> <p></p>
 <i> The core knowledge which can’t be taught, comes from working on something of your own - sketching materials and tools / considering social sustainable-responsible strategies. </i>
 Advantageous  within the visual arts learn how to build their own tools—to become software literate.
-It is possible to create different kinds of programming languages and environments that engage people with visual and spatial minds beyond math or the technical approach.
+It is possible to create different kinds of programming languages and environments that engage people with visual and spatial minds beyond math or the technical approach.<p></p>
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=anasancho&layout=compact"/>
 <p></p>
 Coding depends on our capacity to question rather than assume something is just because.
 As an Audiovisual Technician I work with image capture (studio and outdoors), video content editor and technical knowledge in sound, computer science, photography and lighting.
 For more on <b> New Technology or VR/AR/XR/MR - IMMERSIVE NARRATIVES hardware : </b>